© Crown copyright 2021

 We do not recommend that the second stage only considers the handling of the complaint at earlier stages.
 One of DfE’s roles in considering school complaints is to review a school’s handling of a complaint.
 Schools should be mindful of this when establishing their complaints procedures.

-Your complaints procedure must not state that a complaint can only be escalated to the next stage only if the school permits it.
-Complainants should be given the opportunity to complete the complaints procedure in full, unless you possess clear evidence that the complaint meets the serial complaint criteria.
+Your complaints procedure must not state that a complaint can only be escalated to the next stage if the school permits it.
+Complainants should be given the opportunity to complete the complaints procedure in full, unless you possess clear evidence that the complaint meets your published serial complaint criteria.

 We recommend that complainants and schools attempt informal resolution before making a formal complaint, if it’s appropriate to do so.